fboeingmessing/fboeingmessing/README.md

 ## Hi there, I'm Florian 👋

 I'm a data scientist and statistician with a PhD in Bayesian statistics.
-I developed Bayes factors for testing hypotheses on variances.
-You can find a complete list of my publications on my [ResearchGate](https://www.researchgate.net/profile/Florian-Boeing-Messing) page.
+In my PhD, I developed Bayes factors for testing hypotheses on variances.
+Code for computing the Bayes factors on your own data can be found in the following repositories: [BFtestvar](https://github.com/fboeingmessing/BFtestvar) and [dependent-outcomes](https://github.com/fboeingmessing/dependent-outcomes).
+A complete list of my publications is available on my [ResearchGate](https://www.researchgate.net/profile/Florian-Boeing-Messing) page.

 ### Languages and tools: